IBM-Bluemix-Docs/mobilefoundation/protecting_adapters.md

 ## Disabling adapter resource protection
 {: #disabling-adapter-resource-protection}

-You can disable the [default MobileFirst resource protection](#protecting_adapters_resources) for a specific Java or JavaScript adapter resource, or for an entire Java class, as outlined in the following Java and JavaScript sections.
+You can disable the [default MobileFirst resource protection](#protecting_adapters_resources) for a specific Java&trade; or JavaScript adapter resource, or for an entire Java&trade; class, as outlined in the following Java and JavaScript sections.
 When resource protection is disabled, the MobileFirst security framework does not require a token to access the resource.

 ### Disabling Java resource protection
 {: #disabling-java-resource-protection}